FeltGIS/feltgis.github.io/_posts/2020-12-30-hybrid-mobile-development-using-go.md

 * Easy to get going from scratch
 * "Nobody knows it" (learning together is fun)
-* Easy to learn (not too many complex concepts to wrap your head around)
+* Easy to learn (not too many complex concepts to wrap our heads around)
 * Common ground (the simplicity makes Go feel neutral)

 Now I realize this post is pretty opinionated and optimistic about the outcome.
 Unfortunately, I don´t have access to the other parallell universes where the we went for all the other stacks, but I´m pretty sure they are all writing an equivalent "success story" as seen from their perspective.